arty-arty/thefairrandomizer/README.md

 # 🍀The Fair Randomizer

 Meet The Fair Randomizer.
 A simple proven-fair upgrade for your favourite random numbers generator.
 It is a web2 API that generates true random numbers.
 [A smart signature](https://github.com/arty-arty/thefairrandomizer/blob/main/contract/mainWithNumber.py#L46) running on decentralized network of Algorand guarantees the fairness.
 [The proof is stored forever on-chain](https://testnet.algoexplorer.io/tx/RGZQ6AGWZIMDZBWBOVCOQXFH3ITFI5SUGYFEBEHLTVET2Y4XS46A) inside of a transaction note.
 Thanks to a new [AVM 7 Teal opcodes vrf_verify and block](https://developer.algorand.org/articles/avm-7-new-features/), the very fact that this transaction exists - means mathematically verified randomness.
 Showing this transaction to the end-user demonstrates complete fairness, transparency, and trust.

 Sounds like an impossible magic-trick?
-Might
+[Learn more about security and fairness](#security-and-fairness) or just play around with a prototype.

+## A short

 Built its capable to generate in parallel.
 Due to inheriting Algorand properties [Throughtput is as fantastic]() as it is for the Algorand system